Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules/bankVault/setup_guide.md

 - **Purpose**: Controls access by opening the gate on death and closing it on respawn.
 - **Steps**:
   1. Use the **NPC Cloner (Tab 2)** to spawn a **Gate Guard** within the secured zone.
-This can be a humanoid guard, a robot, or a control panel-looking NPC that you must “break”.
+This can be a humanoid guard, a robot, or a control‑panel‑looking NPC that you must “break”.
   2. Edit the NPC as needed (e.g., appearance, name).
   3. **Kill the NPC**:
   - On death, the gate will open, allowing access to the facility interior.
      - The gate will remain open for a duration based on the guard's respawn time.
   4. When the NPC respawns:
     - The gate will automatically close.